multiversx/mx-docs/docs/validators/operation-mods.md

 The `full-archive` operation mode will change the node's configuration in order to make it able to sync from genesis and also be able to serve historical requests.
-Syncing a node from genesis might take same time due to the network's full archive peers count that generally isn't that big.
+Syncing a node from genesis might take same time since there aren't that many full archive peers to sync from.

 ### Db Lookup Extension